tylerwillis/super-tortoise/content/pages/posts/skilled-optimism.md

 5.  **Desire:** a belief that accomplishing something, even if it's hard, is satisfying and worthwhile.

-None of us are born believing all of those things.
-Some of us develop those beliefs through our life experiences; most of us do not.
+Some of us are lucky enough to have experiences that lead us to develop those beliefs; most of us do not.
+But, if the experiences we have day-to-day are how we develop these beliefs, then we can engineer experiences that start teaching us these.
+This is hard and can take some time, but it's not impossible.
+(There's optimism showing through).
+If you hold these beliefs strongly, it makes you happier, more ambitious, more excited, and leads to you being

+You may have some of these already.
+You may struggle with some of them more acutely.
+Everyone has a different starting point. but

 By trying to change our experience, we can develop those beliefs.
 Once we develop them, they are

 If you look at that list and thi